josiahsrc/dough/CONTRIBUTING.md

 # Contributing

 Contributions are always welcome.
-If you see something that needs improvement, feel free to send up a pull request!
+If you see something you'd like to improve or have an idea for a new feature, feel free to submit a pull request!